Skip to main content

 CBIcall keeps the rich resource registry in resources/cbicall-resource-catalog.json.
 The GDrive bundle only needs a small identifier file, for example cbicall-resource-id.json containing {"resource_key": "cbicall-germline-resources-v1"}.
 When that identifier file is available, the registry can store its Google Drive file ID and SHA-256 so the downloader can verify that the remote bundle matches the local CBIcall catalog entry.

-Point CBIcall to your resource directory
+Point Native Workflows to your resource directory

 export CBICALL_DATA="/absolute/path/to/cbicall-data"